anjali1411/IPR-Final/Sat2Density-main/Sat2Density-main/README.md

 >    <img src="docs/figures/demo/case4.render.gif" alt="drawing" width="38%">
 > </p>

-See the [Project Page](https://sat2density.github.io/) for more results and a brief video introduction to Sat2Density.

 ## Checkpoints Downloading
 > Two checkpoints for CVACT and CVUSA can be found from [this url](https://github.com/sat2density/checkpoints/releases).
 You can also run the following command to download them.